medbioinf/macpepdb-frontend-nuxt/Readme.md

 With a bind mount it is also very easy to adjust the configuration without rebuilding the image by mounting a new `config.local.yaml` to `/usr/src/max-decoy-cloud-hq/config.local.yaml`.

 ### Database preparation
 First create a database, than use alembic to preapare it.
-Alembic does not use the same CLI as the `./run.py`-script, so you must use the `TRYPPERDB_ENV` environment variable to select the environment.
+Alembic does not use the same CLI as the `./run.py`-script, so you must use the `MACPEPDB_ENV` environment variable to select the environment.

 #### In native deployment
-Run `TRYPPERDB_ENV=production alembic upgrade head`.
+Run `MACPEPDB_ENV=production alembic upgrade head`.

 #### In docker deployment
 You can run `docker run -it --rm <YOUR_CONTAINER_TAG> alembic upgrade head` to run the migration a single time.
 You can automatically run the migration before app start by specify the environment variable `RUN_MIGRATION=true` during container start.